duneroadrunner/scpptool/README.md

 But pointers can point to different objects during the execution of the program.
 Does this mean that lifetime labels associated with the target of a pointer can refer to different lifetimes at different points in the execution of a program?

 No. (At least not currently.)
-A lifetime label actually represents the range of possible lifespans of any objects that might be targeted by the associated reference.
-This range is determined at the point where the pointer or reference object is declared (at compile-time).
-The lower bound of the range is determined and set from either the initialization value, specified "constraint" annotations, or a default value based on the location of the declaration in the code.
-Constraint annotations may also imply an upper bound for the range.
-But more often than not, the range will have no upper bound.
-You might think of lifetime labels as sort of (deduced) template parameters (that can apply to types that aren't considered templates in traditional C++).
+Our description thus far of what a lifetime label is maybe a little misleading.
+A lifetime label actually represents the lower bound of possible lifespans of any objects that might be targeted by the associated pointer/reference.
+(In the case of (raw) references (or `const` pointers), since they cannot be retargeted after initialization, there is only one possible object.)
+This lower bound is determined at the point where the pointer or reference object is declared (at compile-time).
+It's determined and set from either the initialization value, specified "constraint" annotations, and/or a default value based on the location of the declaration in the code.
+You might think of lifetime labels as sort of pseudo (deduced) template parameters.

+Often there is not enough information to determine the lower bound precisely.
+In such cases, the tool will use what information is available to try to verify safety as best it can.

-So in the above example, the upper bound of the `99` lifespan range is determined, from the declaration, to be the lower bound of the `42` lifespan range (as specified in the `encompasses()` constraint annotation).
-The lower bound of the `99` lifespan range is determined to be the default one, which in this case is the lifespan of the function call.
+So in the above example, in the context of the function implementation (i.e. inside the function), since we don't have access to the parameters' initialization values (i.e. the passed arguments), their lower bound lifetimes are not precisely determined.
+We know that, by rule, the lower bounds are at least the lifespan of the function call.
+And that in this case, the lower bound of the `42` lifespan is determined, from the declaration, to be at least that of the `99` lifespan (as specified in the `encompasses()` constraint annotation).

+On the other hand, in the context of invoking/calling the funtion (i.e. outside the function), the lower bound lifetimes of the function arguments often will be known precisely.
+Known precisely or not, those lower bound lifetimes will have to verifiably conform to the specified (`encompasses()`) constraint.

-So we've seen lifetime labels associated with (raw) references and (raw) pointers, when used as function parameters.
+So we've seen lifetime labels associated with (raw) references and (raw) pointers when used as function parameters.
 But lifetime labels can be associated with other types of reference objects, and not just when used as function parameters.

 ##### Annotating (user-defined) types